Dear TexCare, #1mybookmark

 |

-Let the jacket dry in a not too hot place.
-After it is completely dry, the cleaned place can be rubbed softly again between two hands.
-You can also take a piece of medium-grain sandpaper – grain 60 - 80 and grind the place lightly.
-Also remember to grind in the same direction as the suede was originally brushed in.
-The grinding can help to remove the last of the stain. |
+Let the jacket dry in a place that isn't too warm.
+Once it's completely dry, you can gently rub the cleaned area between your hands again.
+You can also use a piece of medium-grit sandpaper – grit 60 – 80 – and lightly sand the area.
+Remember to ONLY sand in the same direction as the suede was originally brushed.
+Sanding can help remove the last of the stain. |

 |